Skip to main content

 Signed and unsigned calculations

 For example, Java has only signed integer types.
-So, when Java code performs arithmetic operations, it relies on the Overflow Flag (OF) to detect overflow conditions in signed arithmetic.
+When Java does arithmetic, it uses the Overflow Flag (OF) to spot overflow in signed math.

 How hardware detects these flags

-Overflow - It checks the sign bit of the input values.
-If the input is both negative, the output's signed bit can't be positive.
-Similarly, if input is both positive, the output's signed bit can't be negative.
+Overflow - It checks the sign bits of the inputs.
+If both inputs are negative, the output sign bit can't be positive.
+If both are positive, it can't be negative.

 Carry - Checks directly if the last bit's addition has a carry-out of 1.
 For subtraction, it checks if borrow is needed.